 Here we are three years later, and I’m updating the map for the permaculture design project at Tir Ceòlmhor.

-Permaculture Design Project for Port Neville
+Permaculture Design Project Update

 So here’s the permaculture design project for the food forest at our home in Port Neville (called Tir Ceòlmhor).